footcricket05/FactCheckAI/README.md

 ## 🚀 Usage
 1. 📁 Place your dataset in the `data/` directory.
-2. 🧹 Run `FactCheckAI.py` to perform data cleaning, preprocessing, and to train and evaluate the model.
+2. 🧹 Run `FactCheckAI.ipynb` to perform data cleaning, preprocessing, and to train and evaluate the model.

 ## 🧠 Model Description
 The model is a marvel of engineering with a sequential architecture, featuring: